neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 Operator learning
 =================

-Thinking in continuum gives us an advantage when dealing with PDEs.
-We want to design mesh-independent, resolution-invariant operators.

 Problems in science and engineering involve solving partial differential equations (PDE) systems.
 Unfortunately, these PDEs can be very hard.